Stanford prison experiment: Comparisons to Abu Ghraib

 When acts of prisoner torture and abuse at the Abu Ghraib prison in Iraq were publicized in March 2004, Zimbardo was struck by the similarity with his own experiment.
 He was dismayed by official military and government representatives shifting the blame for the torture and abuses in the Abu Ghraib American military prison onto "a few bad apples", rather than acknowledging the possibly systemic problems of a formally established military incarceration system.
-Zimbardo was then quoted saying "I argue that we all have the capacity for love and evil--to be Mother Theresa, to be Hitler or Saddam Hussein.
+Zimbardo was then quoted saying "I argue that we all have the capacity for love and evil—to be Mother Theresa, to be Hitler or Saddam Hussein.
 It's the situation that brings that out".

 Eventually, Zimbardo became involved with the defense team of lawyers representing one of the Abu Ghraib prison guards, Staff Sergeant Ivan "Chip" Frederick.
-Zimbardo was granted full access to all investigation and background reports, and testified as an expert witness in Frederick's court martial.
+Zimbardo was granted full access to all investigation and background reports, and he testified as an expert witness in Frederick's court martial.
 The trial resulted in an eight-year prison sentence for Frederick in 2004.

 Zimbardo drew from his participation in the Frederick case to write the book The Lucifer Effect: Understanding How Good People Turn Evil, which deals with the similarities between his own Stanford prison experiment and the Abu Ghraib abuses.